Parameter space exploration of ecological models: Sampling Techniques

 Firstly, let us define, in the context of statistical sampling, what is a Latin Square: \begin{definition} If we divide each side in a square in $N$ intervals, and then take samples from the square, the resulting square will be called Latin if and only if there is exactly one sample in each row and each column. \end{definition}

 A Latin Hypercube is simply the generalization of the Latin Square to an arbitrary number of dimensions $m$.
-From these definitions, it is clear that the number of samples is fixed as $N$ We will show how to estimate the optimal $N$ in section \ref{SBMA}, but for now it is relevant to note that $N$ does not depend on the number of parameters considered.
+It should be noted, then, that the number of samples $N$ is fixed {\em a priori}, and does not depend on the number of parameters considered.

 We will now construct the Latin Hypercube.
 Let's fix our attention in one parameter dimension $i$ of the parameter space.
 The first step we should take is to divide the range of $x_i$ in $N$ equally probable intervals.
 In order to do so, we will turn our attention to the probability distribution of $x_i$, defined on section \ref{ps} as $D_i$.
 Recall that this probability distribution must be chosen in a way that represents our current understanding of the biology of the given system.
 This function might be estimated by an expert in the field, it might represent a data set from field or laboratory work, or in some cases it may be simply the broadest possible set of parameters, in some cases where the actual values are unknown or experiments are unfeasible (see fig. \ref{fig:Di}).